Trisquel: Trisquel

-The standard Trisquel distribution includes the MATE desktop environment and graphical user interface (GUI), and English, Spanish and 48 other localizations, 50 in total, on a 2.9 GB live DVD image.
+The standard Trisquel 12 distribution includes the MATE desktop environment and graphical user interface (GUI), and English, Spanish and 48 other localizations, 50 in total, on a 3.4 GB live DVD image.
 Other translations can be downloaded if an internet connection is present during installation.

+It also has a torrent file to download version 12 of it, as well as other versions.

 Trisquel Mini

 Trisquel Mini is an alternative to mainline Trisquel, designed to run well on netbooks and older hardware.
 It uses the low-resource environment LXDE and lightweight GTK+ and X Window System alternatives to GNOME and Qt-KDE applications.
-The LXDE desktop only includes English and Spanish localizations, and can install from a 1.5 GB live DVD image.
+The LXDE desktop only includes English and Spanish localizations, and can install from a 1.9 GB live DVD image.

 Triskel

-Triskel is another alternative to mainline Trisquel using the KDE graphical interface, available as a 2.3 GB ISO DVD live image.
+Triskel is another alternative to mainline Trisquel using the KDE Plasma 5 graphical interface, available as a 2.7 GB ISO DVD live image.

 Trisquel Sugar TOAST

 Sugar is a free and open source desktop environment designed with the goal of being used by children for interactive learning.
 Sugar replaces the standard MATE desktop environment available with Trisquel.